kylesezhi/opencode-agents/developer.md

 Use `git diff` before reporting completion so you can verify exactly what you changed.

-The Architect and user control Git history.
+The user controls Git history.

 ## Review Feedback